 - windows_virtio_iso_url

-- Parameter name available for all platforms that are KVM-based and use the VirtIO drivers.
+- Parameter name available on all KVM-based platforms that use the VirtIO drivers.

 - windows_vmware_tools_url

-- In the case of VMware as a target migration, refer to the VMware plugin page for more details.
+- For VMware as the target, refer to the VMware plugin page for more details.

 - cloudbaseinit_x64_url